KnowEnG/KN_Fetcher/README.md

 ## Running Manually

 ```
+# enter the docker container
-$ $ docker run -it -w='/home/ubuntu' -v `pwd`:/home/ubuntu quay.io/cblatti3/kn_fetcher:latest
+$ docker run -it -w='/home/ubuntu' -v `pwd`:/home/ubuntu quay.io/cblatti3/kn_fetcher:latest

-# within the docker container
+# run command within the docker container
 $ /home/kn_fetcher.sh KnowNets/KN-6rep-1611/userKN-6rep-1611 Property 9606 pfam_domains
 ```
 You'll then see a file, `9606.pfam_domains.edge`, in the current directory, that's the report file.
-The `-v` to mount the result out of the container.
+The `-v` is used to mount this result out of the container.

 ## Running Through the Dockstore CLI

-This tool can be found at the [Dockstore](https://dockstore.org), login with your GitHub account and follow the directions to setup the CLI.
+This tool can be found at the [Dockstore](https://dockstore.org/containers/quay.io/cblatti3/kn_fetcher), login with your GitHub account and follow the directions to setup the CLI.
 It lets you run a Docker container with a CWL descriptor locally, using Docker and the CWL command line utility.

 ### Make a Parameters JSON

-A sample parameterization of the kn_fetcher tool is present in this repo called `kn_fetcher.job.yml`:
+A sample parameterization of the kn_fetcher tool is present in this repo in `kn_fetcher.job.yml`:

 ```
 network_type: "Gene"